Skip to content

 enabled: true

-secretName: "my-base-settings"
+secretName: "proauth-runtime"

 keys:

-- "hosturl"
+- Data__DefaultConnection__ConnectionString

-- "emailsenderaddress"
+- Data__UserStoreConnections__ConnectionStringAliases__DefaultUserStoreConnection

-- "mailserverconfig"
+- License__LicenseData

 2. Use Consistent Secret Naming

-Adopt a consistent naming pattern for your external secrets:
+Adopt a consistent naming pattern for your external Secrets:

 externalSecrets:

-secretName: "proauth-database"
+secretName: "proauth-runtime"

-secretName: "proauth-encryption"
+secretName: "proauth-crypto"

-secretName: "proauth-license"
+secretName: "proauth-db-schema-deployment"

 Examples

-1. Create your secret manually:
+Create your Secrets manually:

 bash

-kubectl create secret generic proauth-database \
+kubectl create secret generic proauth-runtime \

---from-literal=connectionstring="Server=myserver;Database=mydb;User Id=user;Password=pass;" \
+--from-literal=Data__DefaultConnection__ConnectionString="Server=myserver;Database=proauth;User Id=user;Password=pass;" \

 externalSecrets: